remmelz/ansible-role-firewalld-gdoc/README.md

 # ansible-role-firewalld-gsync
 Handle firewalld whitelist ipsets using a google spreadsheet.
+It reads the url file which contains the CSV formatted url.
+It than matches the hosts MAC address and execute the firewall-cmd.

 ## Setup
 * Create a Google Spreadsheet with the following layout: